 Reading fluency training is one of the easiest activities for parents to do with their kids to improve reading skills, and it only takes 5 minutes a few times a week to make a dramatic difference.
 Reading fluency training works to improve reading skills whether you have LD, dyslexia, are falling through the cracks, or are even gifted.

-You may not realize how important reading fluency and accuracy is, so here is an example on how it impacts your reading or your child’s reading.
+You may not realize how important reading fluency and accuracy is.

 That is one of the things that the Five Minutes to Better Reading Skills reading fluency training program corrects.
 With improved reading fluency, you don’t skip or omit words or parts of words.
 You don’t miss out on important pieces that are critical to reading comprehension.
-That is why it is important to have accurate reading for reading comprehension.
+You need to be able to read accurately to understand what you read.